cgarre/mygo/README.md

-small change # mygo
+# mygo
 my repo for golang experiments and learnings

 author: cgarre@gmail.com

-org : microsoft
+But these are personal and have no bearing with my employer.